bitrise-io/devcenter/_articles/reviews/getting-started-with-flutter-apps.md

 Run a build!
 Once it's done, you can find your test results on the `Apps and Artifacts` tab of the **Build** page of the app.

 ## Deploying a Flutter app

+To build and deploy a Flutter app, we recommend creating a new workflow based on the automatically created `deploy` workflow.
+As a minimum, the workflow must contain the following Steps:

+* `Flutter Install`
+* `Flutter Build`